 Hey y'all!
 My name is Raymond, or Ray for short!
 Some baseline things you need to know about me: my favorite food is ice cream, I am gluten-free, I love my family more than anything, and my favorite activity, BY FAR, is sleeping.

 I was born and raised in New Orleans (Who Dat!
-This year is our year!) until 2005 when Hurricane Katrina forced my family to move from the beautiful land of southern Louisiana to Dallas, Texas.
-Growing up in Dallas was a great experience, but I am stoked to be a transplant Austinite.
+Next year is our year!) until 2005 when Hurricane Katrina forced my family to move from the beautiful land of southern Louisiana to Dallas, Texas.
+Growing up in Dallas was a great experience, but I love being a transplant Austinite.

 When I'm not eating, studying, or sleeping, you can find me involved with various activities across campus.
 I volunteer at the local KIPP middle school, serve as the co-president of Plan II Pre-Medical Society, and am the manager and vice president of the UT Men's Soccer team.
 At heart, I love helping people and cannot wait to bike across the country to fight cancer!